kyliechung/DailyUI/README.md

 # DailyUI
-## my DailyUI's 100 day challenges
+## DailyUI 100 day challenge
-uploading screenshots and gifs/videos onto my Dribble account: https://dribbble.com/kyliechung13
+uploading screenshots and gifs/videos of the challenges onto my Dribble account: https://dribbble.com/kyliechung13

 ### 001 - Create a sign up page, modal, form, or app screen related to signing up for something.
 I designed a mobile sign up page for Paisano's pizza.
 I used a fanned our triangular pizza-slice-shape for the background in the second page.